 The measures that the directors have taken to secure compliance with the requirements of sections 281 to 285 of the Companies Act 2014 regarding the keeping of accounting records, are the employment of appropriately qualified accounting personnel and the maintenance of computerised accounting systems.
-The company's accounting records are maintained at the company's registered office at Unit 27, Northwood House, Northwood Business Campus, Santry, Dublin 9.
+The company's accounting records are maintained electronically and at the company's registered office at 29 Earlsfort Terrace, Dublin 2.
+The registered address was Unit 24 Northwood House, Santry, Dublin 9 until July 2022.